Animal-aDNA-Research-Community/AaRC.github.io/steering_committee.md

 We, the Steering Committee of AaRC would like to take a moment to introduce ourselves and give you all a quick idea of what we do.

-Right now the Steering Committee is formed by a group of volunteer that got together to try to set up this comunity.
-The founding Steering Committee will be disolved during the Summer of 2024, when elections will be held to elect the new Committee.
+Right now the Steering Committee is formed by a group of volunteers that got together to try to set up this community.
+The founding Steering Committee will be dissolved during Summer  2024, when elections will be held to elect the new Committee.

 ## The Steering Committee Members